Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 A typical setup consists of a single leading master, multiple standby masters, and multiple workers.
 The master and worker processes constitute the Alluxio servers, which are the components a system administrator would maintain.
-The clients are used to communicate with the Alluxio servers by applications, such as Spark or MapReduce jobs, Alluxio command-line, or the FUSE layer.
+The clients are used to communicate with the Alluxio servers by applications such as Spark or MapReduce jobs, Alluxio command-line, or the FUSE layer.

 <p align="center">